IRIS-Solutions-Team/irispie-pages/docs/structural_models/sequential_models/reference.md

     definition of non-standard functions used in the equations.

 ???+ input "description"
-    Desscription of the model specified as a text string.
+    Description of the model specified as a text string.

 ### Returns ###

 ???+ returns "self"

-    `Sequential` model object created from the `file_names`.
+    A new `Sequential` model object created from the `file_names`.